-This SRM can be used to establish traceability of the results of phosphate measurements to NIST measurement results and standards.
-One approach is to calibrate analytical instruments or procedures for the determination of phosphate using standards whose values are traceable to the certified value of phosphate in this SRM.
+For this SRM, the measurand is the total mass fraction of chloride and the certified value is metrologically traceable to the derived SI unit for mass fraction, expressed in units of milligrams per kilogram.
+This SRM can be used to establish traceability of the results of chloride measurements to NIST measurement results and standards.
+One approach is to calibrate analytical instruments or procedures for the determination of chloride using standards whose values are traceable to the certified value of chloride in this SRM.
 When the traceable values of such standards are assigned using this SRM for calibration, the uncertainties assigned to those values must include the uncertainty of the certified value of this SRM, appropriately combined with the uncertainties of all calibration measurements.

-INSTRUCTIONS FOR HANDLING, STORAGE, AND USE
+INSTRUCTIONS FOR STORAGE, HANDLING, AND USE

-CAUTION: This SRM is a solution contained in tip-sealed borosilicate glass ampoules with pre-scored stems.
-All appropriate safety precautions, including use of gloves during handling, should be taken.
-Unopened ampoules should be stored upright under normal laboratory conditions inside the original container supplied by NIST.
+CAUTION: This SRM is an aqueous solution contained in tip-sealed borosilicate glass ampoules with pre-scored stems.
+All appropriate safety precautions, including use of gloves during opening, should be taken.
+Unopened ampoules should be stored under normal laboratory conditions in an upright position inside the original container supplied by NIST.

-Opening an Ampoule: When preparing to open an ampoule, the area of the stem where the pre-scored band is located (≈ 5 mm below the encircling metallic band) should be carefully wiped with a clean, damp cloth and the body of the ampoule wrapped in absorbent material.
-Then, holding the ampoule steady and with thumb and forefinger grasping the stem at the metallic band, minimal thumb pressure should be applied to the stem to snap it.
+Opening an Ampoule: When an ampoule is to be opened, that area of the stem where the pre-scored band is located ( $\approx 5$ mm below the encircling metallic band) should be carefully wiped with a clean, damp cloth and the body of the ampoule wrapped in absorbent material.
+Holding the ampoule steady and with thumb and forefinger grasping the stem at the metallic band, minimal thumb pressure should be applied to the stem to snap it.
 Correctly done, the stem should break easily where pre-scored.
 Use of a metal file to break the stem is NOT recommended.